 The way you speak, understand, and interpret everything around you is controlled by the brain.
 Speech disorders in MS patients may occur due to lesions or damages caused to the brainstem.

 The speech disorders range from mild to severe difficulties, wherein it may become difficult to speak and be understood.
-MS patients with speech disorders show one or more of the following problems:2
+MS patients with speech

 - Scanning speech: Here, the normal flow of words is disrupted.
 For instance, there may be long pauses after or in between each word spoken.